 Enrollment periods are an opportunity to enroll in these plans as well as Part D, or to replace Original Medicare coverage with a Medicare Advantage plan.

 It’s highly recommended that you take advantage of the Medicare sign up period.

 Initial Enrollment Period (IEP)

-Your IEP begins three months before the month you turn 65, includes your birthday month and ends three months after the month you turn 65.
+Your IEP begins three months before the month you turn 65, includes your birthday month and ends three months after you turn 65.

 For example, if your birthday is June 15th, you can apply for Medicare between March 1st and September 30th.

 Initial Enrollment Period 2 (IEP2)

-Another enrollment period that is also 7-months is the Initial Enrollment Period 2 (IEP2).
-This is for people who were already eligible for Part A and B before they turned 65.
+Another enrollment period that is also 7-months is the Initial Enrollment Period 2.
+The IEP2 is for people who were already eligible for Part A and B before they turned 65.

-During the IEP2, you can sign up for a Medicare Advantage or Part D prescription plan.
+During the IEP2, you can sign up for a Medicare Advantage or Part D plan.
 The IEP2 runs for the same seven-month period as the IEP.

 Special Enrollment Period (SEP)

-One of the most complicated Medicare enrollment periods is the Special Enrollment Period (SEP).
-This is when you can make changes to your Medicare Advantage and Medicare Prescription Drug coverage when certain events happen in your life.
+One of the most complicated Medicare enrollment periods is the Special Enrollment Period.
+A SEP is when you can make changes to your Medicare Advantage and Prescription Drug coverage when certain events happen in your life.